-- The use of the Instructional Coach to support teachers in the improvement of their practice, and subsequent gains for students through ongoing professional development and on demand classroom support. (strong evidence) - A Parent and Family Engagement and Resource Center has been created with the support of parents, faculty and staff.
-The goal at Lakeview Academy is to increase parent and family engagement primarily by creating a school environment that is inviting to parents.
+3. A Parent and Family Engagement and Resource Center has been created with the support of parents, faculty and staff.
+The goal at Midway Hills Primary is to increase parent and family engagement primarily by creating a school environment that is inviting to parents.
 The resource center exists to provide parents and families with information and resources they need to support their children and the school in providing the best possible education.
-A partnership with local agencies will also make the resource center to be a place where parents can receive training on parenting, resume writin, digital literacy, technology training, and other topics of interest to them. (strong evidence)
+A partnership with local agencies will also be the resource center to be a place where parents can receive training on parenting, resume writing, digital literacy, technology training, and other topics of interest to them. (strong evidence)